TritonDataCenter/sdcnode/README.md

 # Releases

-Build products are a tarball of node:
+Build products are a tarball of node.
+Some examples of what you might get:

     # A typical v0.6 build with the pkgsrc gcc on smartos-1.6.3.
     sdcnode-v0.6.15-gcc4.6.2-$STAMP.tgz